 UK-based legal representatives: You can allocate any of the roles to a UK-based legal representative, apart from the authorising officer role.
 Your representative must be qualified to give immigration advice or services.

-Supporting documents: You need to send the correct supporting documents to prove that you’re a genuine business.
-Your application could be refused if you don’t.
+Supporting documents: You need to send the correct supporting documents to prove that you are a genuine business.
+Your application could be refused if your documentation is inadequate.